Tresjs/tres/docs/examples/orbit-controls.md

 [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) is a camera controller that allows you to orbit around a target.
 It's a great way to explore your scene.

-However is not part of the core of ThreeJS.
+However, it is not part of the core of ThreeJS.
 So to use it you would need to import it from the `three/examples/jsm/controls/OrbitControls` module.

-So this creates a problem because **TresJS** automatically creates a catalogue of the core of three so you can use them as components.
+This creates a problem because **TresJS** automatically creates a catalog of the core of Three so you can use them as components.

-Afortunatelly, **TresJS** provides a way to extend the catalogue of components.
-You can do it by using the `extend` method the [useCatalogue](/composables/use-catalog) composable.
+Fortunately, **TresJS** provides a way to extend the catalog of components.
+You can do it by using the `extend` method using the [useCatalogue](/composables/use-catalog) composable.

-For more information about extending you TresJS catalog, refer to [extending](/advanced/extending.md) section.
+For more information about extending your TresJS catalog, refer to the [extending](/advanced/extending.md) section.

 ## Using OrbitControls

-To use OrbitControls you need to import it from the `three/examples/jsm/controls/OrbitControls` module.
+To use `OrbitControls` you need to import it from the `three/examples/jsm/controls/OrbitControls` module.

 ```js
 import { OrbitControls } from 'three/examples/jsm/controls/OrbitControls'